hrampadarath/emerlin-casa-jupyter/README.md

 # Guide on setting up a CASA Jupyter Notebook server

+Here I describe steps required to set up your very own jupyter-casa notebook on your server that can be used as a teaching tool for Radio Astronomy.
+The casa-jupyter server is built using the [jupyter-casa docker image](https://github.com/aardk/jupyter-casa) by Aard Keimpema from the Joint Institute of VLBI ERIC (JIVE), and wrapped within the [tmpnb "temporary" Jupyter notebook server.] (https://github.com/jupyter/tmpnb)

+This project and tutorial is based upon the [original version  by  Tammo Jan Dijkema from ASTRON](http://taql.astron.nl/user/KvWQzf7HKYVW/notebooks/vla-cont-tutorial.ipynb).

 ## Step 1: Build the casa-jupyter notebook

 1. install Docker (latest version!)